Refresh Triggered Computation: Improving the Energy Efficiency of Convolutional Neural Network Accelerators: Introduction

 We make the following major contributions:

 \squishlist

-\item We observe that the regular memory access patterns of CNNs can be exploited to reduce the DRAM refresh overhead by replacing periodic refresh operations with the read and write accesses.
+\item We observe that the regular memory access patterns of CNNs can be exploited to reduce the DRAM refresh overhead by replacing periodic refresh operations with read and write accesses.

-\item We propose Refresh Triggered Computation (RTC) as a general technique for reducing the number of refresh operations depending on the memory access patterns.
+\item We propose Refresh Triggered Computation (RTC) as a general technique to reduce the number of refresh operations based on applications memory access patterns.
 RTC includes two mechanisms: Refresh Triggered Transfer (RTT) for coalescing the read/write accesses with refresh operations, and Partial-array Auto Refresh (PAAR) for eliminating refreshes to portions of DRAM that are not being used.

-\item To improve the adoption of RTC, we implement three versions of it that differ in the amount of modifications required to the DRAM device and the memory controller.
-We evaluate refresh overhead reduction of all three versions for three widely used CNN applications (i.e., AlexNet, LeNet, and GoogleNet).
-We show that RTC, in its most comprehensive version, reduces DRAM refresh energy in a state-of-the-art CNN accelerator by up to 96\% (on average 60\% across multiple CNNs).
+\item To improve the adoption of RTC, we implement three variants of it that differ in the amount of modifications required to the DRAM device and the memory controller.
+We evaluate refresh overhead reduction of all three variants for six widely used CNN applications (i.e., AlexNet~\cite{hinton2012imagenet}, LeNet~\cite{lecun1998gradient}, GoogleNet~\cite{szegedy2015going}, Winograd~\cite{lavin2016fast}, ResNet~\cite{he2016deep}, and Generative Adversarial Network~\cite{goodfellow2014generative}).
+We show that RTC, in its most aggressive variant, reduces DRAM refresh energy in a state-of-the-art CNN accelerator by up to 96\% (on average 61.3\% across multiple CNNs).
+We show that RTC is also effective for Face Recognition and Bayesian Confidence Propagation Neural Network (BCPNN) applications.

 \squishend